LICENSE TO CARRY

 Additional targets and ammo available for purchase.

-Credit Card (PayPal, Square) and Cash (zelle, cashApp) accepted in person, at class.
+Credit Card (Square) and Cash (zelle, cashApp) accepted in person, at class.

 Students must be paid in full prior to receiving Certificate of Completion, form LTC-100